-- The source of materials and concrete mix designs, and verify that the concrete plant has a current certification. - When precast culverts are used, the Contractor must provide the source of precast members as well as the bedding material to be used.
-Also, ensure that shop drawings have been submitted to the appropriate Design Division for approval. - For box extensions, the Contractor's method for extending the existing structure. - Contractor's responsibility for falsework design and construction. - If falsework is taller than 14 feet, working drawings must be submitted in accordance with Section 105.02 of the Standard Specifications. - Any "phased" construction that may be required, including traffic control issues and detours. - Contractor's plan for diversion of the existing stream during construction, if necessary. - For "broken back" or "drop" structures, Contractor's plan to maintain stability of this area. - Need for approval from the Resident Engineer for stream bed disturbance, work road locations, and disposal of excess excavation. - Contractor's responsibility to notify the Resident Engineer when excavation is ready for inspection and prior to beginning backfilling operations. - Contractor's responsibility to comply with the excavation, embankment and erosion control requirements in Section 501 of the Standard Specifications.
+- The source of materials and concrete mix designs, and verify that the concrete plant has a current certification. - Contractor's requirement to provide a Buy America certification and meet all associated documentation submittal requirements. - When precast culverts are used, the Contractor must provide the source of precast members as well as the bedding material to be used.
+Also, ensure that shop drawings have been submitted to the appropriate Design Division for approval. - For box extensions, the Contractor's method for extending the existing structure. - Contractor's responsibility for falsework design and construction. - If falsework is taller than 14 feet, working drawings must be submitted in accordance with Section 105.02 of the Standard Specifications. - Any "phased" construction that may be required, including traffic control issues and detours. - Contractor's plan for diversion of the existing stream during construction, if necessary. - For "broken back" or "drop" structures, Contractor's plan to maintain stability of this area. - Need for approval from the Resident Engineer for stream bed disturbance, work road locations, and disposal of excess excavation. - Contractor's responsibility to notify the Resident Engineer when excavation is ready for inspection and prior to beginning structural concrete footing or precast structure placement and backfilling operations. - Contractor's responsibility to comply with the excavation, embankment and erosion control requirements in Section 501 of the Standard Specifications.